 - A tropical climate where the forecast was warm all year

 - Travel opportunities to explore around Bali, nearby islands and neighbouring Asian countries

 - A diverse expat international community with opportunities to form new friendships and connect with people and entrepreneurs with a similar mindset

 - Delicious food including exotic fruit and vegetables, affordable Indonesian and international cuisine and an incredible health food scene too!

 During our time in Bali, I was intrigued by the stories of my fellow expats so I started interviewing friends and publishing their stories.
 I continue to publish inspiring interviews most weeks.
-This growing interview collection takes us into the homes and lives of expat families living in Bali before and during the COVID-19 pandemic.

 Once in a while, I get interviewed too!
 Watch this great video from Expats Everywhere as I talk about jobs in Bali, types of visas, pros and cons, insurances and much more.